Checkmk/checkmk/doc/documentation/arch-comp-backup.rst

 The Setup integration is implemented in:

-* `cmk.gui.backup`: Shared code with the Appliance UI
+* `cmk.gui.backup.backup`: Shared code with the Appliance UI
 * `cmk.gui.wato.pages.backup`: Configuration views

 The backup targets configured in the *system backup* can be used by the *site